Inventory is the backbone of your restaurant.

-Inventory is the hardwiring of your restaurant.
-Your food inventory plan keeps everything in place, organized, and connected – and one tiny oversight can result in a drastic change for your business.
+What’s more: your food inventory plan keeps everything in place, organized, and connected – and one tiny oversight can result in a drastic change for your business.

 In some restaurants, up to 10% of food is wasted before hitting a plate – meaning 10% of your revenue may not be realized under your current inventory system.

-Let's start with restaurant food inventory 101 - what it is, what terms are important, and some quick tips to help you easily track inventory in your restaurant.
+How can you not let that happen in your restaurant?
+Let's start with restaurant inventory management 101: What it is, why it is important, and some quick tips to help you easily track inventory in your restaurant.

 Par Inventory Sheet Template